juancarlospaco/faster-than-requests/README.md

 Functions do not have internal `try: except:` blocks, so you can wrap them inside `try: except:` blocks if you need very resilient code.

+- PIP fails to install or fails build the wheel ?.

+Add at the end of the PIP install command ` --no-cache-dir --no-binary :all: `, not my Bug.

 - How to Build the project ?.

 `build.sh`